MSW Program Frequently Asked Questions

 Frequently Asked Questions

-I only have an undergraduate degree.
+1. My undergraduate degree is not in social work.
 Am I eligible for admission to the Master of Social Work (MSW) program?

-Persons without an undergraduate degree in social work are welcome to apply to program, however without the undergraduate foundational knowledge that can come from the a BSW program it will be important for students to acquire some additional information regarding the history, and initial social work practices and processes.
-Please refer to the MSW handbook to access additional information regarding course offerings and requirements.
+Persons with undergraduate degrees in disciplines other than social work are welcome to apply to the MSW program; however it is important for students to acquire information regarding the history, and initial social work practices and processes.
+Please refer to the MSW handbook to review the additional information regarding the foundation course offerings and requirements.

-What are the requirements to apply to the MSW program?
+2. What are the requirements for admission into the MSW program?